uswds/uswds-site/pages/documentation/settings.md

 @forward 'uswds';
 @forward 'uswds-theme-custom-styles';
 ```

-In general, when including settings and custom code, you just need to follow this order of operations:
-1. **Include settings:** Tell the design system how to build.
-1. **Include `uswds`:** Build the design system.
-1. **Include custom styles:** Build on top of the design system.

 {: .site-note }
 **Note:** the `@use "uswds-core" with ()` configuration accepts only current USWDS settings variables.
 If you receive the error `This module was already loaded, so it can't be configured using "with"`, confirm that all your declared variables exist in the list below and try compiling again.